Awaken from the winter slumber and hop into a fresh array of activities, as spring in London welcomes picture-perfect blooms and feel-good energy.

 - Welcome adorable spring arrivals (including baby lambs) at London’s many city farms.

 - For more animal fun, head a stone's throw from the river Thames to Spitalfields City Farm for the Oxford Cambridge Goat Race, the animal-themed equivalent of The Boat Race.
 Date TBC

 - Have a fantastic day relaxing at the Greenwich Peninsula Ecology Park.

 - Bask in London's vistas on the river as you munch on British specialties aboard a Taste of Britain cruise.
 Selected Sundays

 - Wander The Tide, an uber-cool park flooded with sculpture trails, coffee shops and design eye-candy.
-Be sure to grab a selfie at the free, Instagrammable exhibition Slices of Time at nearby NOW Gallery (until 19 Apr).

-Spring ideas for little kids
+Spring ideas for kids